matteocontrini/blog/content/posts/2024-12-24-snowflake-ef-core.md

 ## Generating a unique instance ID

-With Snowflake, it's your responsibility to make sure that the instance ID (called **generator ID** by NewId) is uniquely assigned to only one application instance at any given time.
+With Snowflake, it's your responsibility to make sure that the instance ID (called **generator ID** in NewId) is uniquely assigned to only one application instance at any given time.

 It turns out you can use the database itself to assign generator IDs.
 The basic idea is that you store the last assigned generator ID in a database table and increment it when a new application instance boots.